 Time zone differences work well in agile teams.
 It is because it’s easier to improve on your projects and keep iterating when you have people with different but overlapping hours.
 If everyone on your team works the same hours every day, work stops at some point.
 You’ll be more productive if you have people working early in the morning, ones with a regular 9-5 schedule, and others who work late into the night.

 Keep in mind that making time zone differences work to your favor requires a bit of planning and advance work, especially at the start.
 Once you get the system running, though, it’ll be worth it.
+You can also build your own app to streamline such processes and enhance overall communication when working remotely.

 Team members are more productive